Hulbert v. Pope

 However within days, in May 2021, the State filed a motion for reconsideration before the District Court and subsequently, an interlocutory appeal to the US Court of Appeals for the Fourth Circuit.
 An interlocutory appeal, also known as an interim appeal, is one that is permitted at an intermediate stage of a case, either before a trial is commenced or a final resolution is reached.
 Interlocutory appeals are allowed by the Federal Rules of civil procedure only in specific circumstances, such as in this case, when there has been a denial of qualified immunity in the Court below.
 Their motion for reconsideration argued that Sgt.
 Pope should not have been denied qualified immunity by the District Court, asserting the Hulbert brothers’ arrests by Sgt.
 Pope were proper and that Kevin Hulbert’s video and audio recording of the police was not a “clearly established” First Amendment right.
 The Fourth Circuit would later remand the case back to the District Court for it to rule on the motion for reconsideration.
 That Court denied the motion and the State filed an appeal to the Fourth Circuit.

-Alternatively, the Court may order the parties to appear before a three-judge Fourth Circuit panel in Richmond, VA for oral argument; that panel would then rule on the State’s pending appeal.
+The Court has ordered the parties to appear before a three-judge Fourth Circuit panel in Richmond, VA for oral argument, tentatively scheduled for the first week of May 2023; that panel would then rule on the State’s pending appeal.

 IN MEMORIAM: Sadly, Jeff Hulbert, the lead plaintiff in this case, passed away on May 3, 2021, after a lengthy and valiant battle against cancer.
 Jeff’s daughter, his twin brother Kevin and other family members helped care for Jeff during his final days and were with Jeff at his bedside when he passed.
 We at Maryland Shall Issue send our deepest condolences to the family and friends of Jeff Hulbert.